Workers at Better Read Than Dead battle for bargaining rights - Honi Soit

 With the support of the union, they began organising over the next six months to kick off an enterprise bargaining process with their employer.

-Staff eventually wrote to their employer in March, saying they wanted to bargain and that if a response wasn’t received in 24 hours, the matter would be taken to the Fair Work Commission.
+Staff eventually wrote to their employer in March, saying they wanted to bargain and that if a response wasn’t received within 24 hours, the matter would be taken to the Fair Work Commission.

 Although Better Read Than Dead initially agreed to negotiate, their lawyers quickly backpedalled, claiming their client “felt pressured” to provide a response and that they were under duress when they agreed to bargain.